wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-static-recepient-list-endpoints.md

     ```

 The response received will be the aggregated output of the responses received from each endpoint which shows that the payload was cloned and it was sent to all the endpoints.

+!!!
+Note
+    The **Aggregate** mediator was used in the above configuration to aggregate the responses received from each endpoint.